ElenaCM-0/disys/01_notes.md

             People can make the decisions, don't overthink, have simple scenario
    + What exactly do we have to submit for the 15th the topic thing?

+# Things to think about
+- How does a node in the p2p network notice that the connection to other nodes is lost?
+- How do the heartbeat messages from the host work, if 30 secs have passed and I do not have a message, is it bc the host has failed or because there is a small delay?
 # Notes:

 **Achitecture:**